alephium/www/src/content/news/techtalk-11-how-to-onboard-the-next-billion-people-to-crypto-d1f4904b3eea/index.md

 **WEN MOBILE WALLET?**

-The <a href="https://github.com/alephium/mobile-wallet" data-href="https://github.com/alephium/mobile-wallet">mobile wallet</a> is already in development, and we have already ported most features from the desktop wallet.
+The <a href="https://github.com/alephium/mobile-wallet" >mobile wallet</a> is already in development, and we have already ported most features from the desktop wallet.
 Although it requires optimization and fine-tuning to work smoothly across various devices and operating systems, we are making good progress.

 **The extension wallet is markedly different from the desktop wallet, will it be integrated soon in the front-end designed family of wallets?**

-The extension wallet (<a href="https://chrome.google.com/webstore/detail/alephium-extension-wallet/gdokollfhmnbfckbobkdbakhilldkhcj" data-href="https://chrome.google.com/webstore/detail/alephium-extension-wallet/gdokollfhmnbfckbobkdbakhilldkhcj">Chrome</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/alephiumextensionwallet/" data-href="https://addons.mozilla.org/en-US/firefox/addon/alephiumextensionwallet/">Firefox</a>) provides connection directly into the browser, making it useful for different interactions.
+The extension wallet (<a href="https://chrome.google.com/webstore/detail/alephium-extension-wallet/gdokollfhmnbfckbobkdbakhilldkhcj" >Chrome</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/alephiumextensionwallet/" >Firefox</a>) provides connection directly into the browser, making it useful for different interactions.
 While the form factor is similar, we still plan to offer both wallets as they cater to different user needs.
 Our goal is to refine the mobile wallet and eventually port its design to the extension, ensuring a consistent user experience across all our products.

 **The explorer is a critical component of a decentralized infrastructure, as it will be, for many people, the only way to observe what actually happens.
 UX for tech people is command line/node debug/logs, UX for retail is the explorer.
 What does an explorer good enough look like?**